 Creative Capital Curriculum

-We have innovated our approach to artist education by transforming our professional development workshops into a cohesive and current online curriculum.
-The Creative Capital Curriculum combines evergreen elements of artist professional development with contemporary critical frameworks in cultural discourse to create cohesive, multi-week asynchronous courses.
-It offers access to exercises from working artists and educators, combining on-demand course modules and live discussions to enhance artists’ professional development.
+We have innovated our approach to artist education by transforming our professional development workshops into asynchronous, online courses.
+The Creative Capital Curriculum combines foundational tools and knowledge for artist professional development with contemporary critical frameworks in cultural discourse.

 The Curriculum is FREE for individual, personal use.
+Organizations are welcome to join our Institutional Membership program to help sustain the ongoing development of the Curriculum for artists.
 See our Curriculum Terms of Use.

 Register